git-for-windows/git-for-windows.github.io/content/faq.md

 Reproduced from [Git for Windows' release notes](https://github.com/git-for-windows/build-extra/blob/HEAD/ReleaseNotes.md#licenses):

 Git is an Open Source project covered by the GNU General Public License version 2 (some parts of it are under different licenses, compatible with the GPLv2).
 It was originally written by Linus Torvalds with help of a group of hackers around the net.

-Git for Windows also contains Embedded CAcert Root Certificates.
-For more information please go to https://www.cacert.org/policy/RootDistributionLicense.php.

 This package contains software from a number of other projects including Bash, zlib, curl, tcl/tk, perl, MSYS2 and a number of libraries and utilities from the GNU project, licensed under the GNU General Public License.
 Likewise, it contains Perl which is dual licensed under the GNU General Public License and the Artistic License.